GSA-TTS/handbook/pages/general-information-and-resources/chicago.md

 ### Where can I find other people from TTS?

-TTS has it's own section on the northwest coner of 35 (look for the "Green line" TTS signs" TTS Chicago-area staff work remotely full-time.
+TTS has its own section on the northwest corner of 35 (look for the "Green line" TTS signs" TTS Chicago-area staff work remotely full-time.
 There is also a list of the local leadership of other FAS divisions (outside of TTS) on [Insite](https://insite.gsa.gov/locations/region-5/about-us/federal-acquisition-service).

 ## Where are the...?